Mission, goals, objectives and learning outcomes

-Objective 1a: 80% of program graduates will complete their degree within five years after enrollment.
+Objective 1a: At least 80% of program graduates complete their degree within six years after enrollment.

-Objective 1b: 80% of program graduates will take the colloquium examination within 1 month of program completion.
+Objective 1b: At least 80% of program graduates take the colloquium examination within 12 months of program completion.

-Objective 1c: at least 80% of employers will indicate that they are satisfied* with the performance and competencies of the program graduates.
+Objective 1d: At least 80% of employers indicate that they are satisfied* with the performance and competencies of the program graduates.

-Objective 2a: 75% or more of program graduates who sought employment in the health sector will be employed within 12 months of program completion.
+Objective 2a: At least 75% of program graduates who sought employment in the health sector are employed within 12 months of program completion.

-Objective 2b: at least 80% of employers will indicate that program graduates demonstrate adequate* interprofessional skills
+Objective-2b: At least 80% of employers indicate that program graduates demonstrate adequate* interprofessional skills

 Goal 3.
 Produce life-long learner graduates who are able to incorporate new evidence-based technology and knowledge into practice

-Objective 3a: 80% of the program graduates applying to graduate studies will be accepted to at least one.
+Objective 3a: At least 80% of the program graduates applying to graduate studies are accepted to at least one.

-*By selecting good/excellent or agree/strongly agree on the pertinent questions of the employer’s survey
+*By selecting agree/strongly agree on the pertinent questions of the employer’s survey.

 Upon completion of the CP, program graduates will demonstrate knowledge and competencies in the following domains: